 Faculty members whose policy is to withdraw students by using the AW grade must do so by the College’s established withdrawal deadline.

-Before seeking a withdrawal, students should follow these guidelines:
+Before seeking a withdrawal, a student should follow these guidelines:

-- Communicate with your faculty member on a consistent basis throughout the semester to discuss the expected outcomes of your progress in the course.
+- Communicate with the faculty member on a consistent basis throughout the semester to discuss the expected outcomes of the student’s progress in the course.

-- Contact your advisor or a Student Affairs staff member to discuss the consequences of a withdrawal and to request additional assistance with regard to your current and future personal and career goals.
+- Contact an advisor or a Student Affairs staff member to discuss the consequences of a withdrawal and to request additional assistance with regard to current and future personal and career goals.

-- Contact a Financial Aid staff member regarding your financial aid status.
-Students should be aware of the following:
+- Contact a Financial Aid staff member regarding the student’s financial aid status.
+The student should be aware of the following:

 - Withdrawals after the established refund deadline are not eligible for tuition refund.

 - Withdrawals may affect a student’s financial aid status.